openebs/website/docs/versioned_docs/version-2.11.0/troubleshooting/t-install.md

 You must enable RBAC on Azure before OpenEBS installation.
 For more details, see [Prerequisites](/docs/next/prerequisites.html).

-<a class="anchor" aria-hidden="true" id="multipath-conf-claims-all-scsi-devices-openshift"></a>A multipath.conf file claims all SCSI devices in OpenShift
+### A multipath.conf file claims all SCSI devices in OpenShift {#multipath-conf-claims-all-scsi-devices-openshift}

 A multipath.conf file without either find_multipaths or a manual blacklist claims all SCSI devices.